seqeralabs/nf-tower-aws/forge/README.md

 ### Batch Execution

 Seqera Platform requires the ability to trigger workflows using AWS Batch when using it as a compute environment.
-You can restrict this permission based on ARN or Resrouce tag, when using AWS for
+You can restrict this permission based on ARN or Resource tag, like the following:

 ```json
 {